-The Physical Chemistry Seminar meets on Wednesdays at 5:00 in room 711 Havemeyer to hear talks from junior and senior researchers from Columbia and elsewhere spanning the field of physical chemistry.
-For info on upcoming talks, please see the schedule.
+The Physical Chemistry Seminar meets Friday biweekly at 1:30pm, 320 Havemeyer and Zoom (changes may apply), to hear talks from junior and senior researchers from Columbia and elsewhere spanning the field of physical chemistry.

 The Physical Chemistry Seminar Series is designed to be a forum for junior and senior researchers to present their work to the Columbia community.
 We also frequently invite outside speakers to present their work in an informal atmosphere.
 All students are invited to attend and snacks are typically provided.
 We hope to see you there!

 The Physical Chemistry (Student) Seminar Series is designed to provide a much more intimate, educational setting than most other seminars.

 Our series was founded sometime before or around spring 2007, to provide a venue for communication among graduate students and postdoctoral researchers in physical chemistry and related fields.